ctf0/MysqlToMongoDb/README.md

 2- mongo:migrate:pivot
 >  - add the **First** model name, the **Second** model name, the pivot table name, the relation method we will attach by.
+>  - choose to remove the pivot collection on finish or not.
 >  - resolve the relation foreign ids
->  - remove the pivot table after all is done

 3- mongo:migrate:relation
 >  - add the fileds you want to resolve ex.`post_id user_id etc_id`